MEET OUR TEAM

 Board of Directors

 Dr. Jamey Snell is a Louisiana native and a graduate of Florida A&M University and Harvard Medical School.
 An interest in global health was prompted by professor and global health leader, Dr. Paul Farmer, who emphasized the social roots of health and disease, and opened up opportunities to volunteer with the World Health Organization and Ugandan Ministry of Health for the roll-out of a national HIV treatment plan, studying international academic partnerships at Bugando University in Tanzania, and studying pediatric peer support groups with chronic diseases in rural Costa Rica.
 While in anesthesia residency at New York University, he served as chief resident and was awarded a one-month teaching fellowship by the Society for Education in Anesthesia to serve as anesthesia faculty at Addis Abba University in Ethiopia.
 Following residency, he pursued a two-year fellowship program in pediatric anesthesia and global health at Boston Children’s Hospital.
 This provided access to participate in a ground-breaking model for international collaboration in medical education and health-system scale up through the “Human Resources for Health” program in Rwanda.
 As part of the anesthesia teaching faculty at the University of Rwanda for half a year, his experience from the other side of the global health exchange further galvanized his belief that the traditional models of medical and surgical missions carry the potential for unforeseen consequences and collateral damage to the very people they seek to serve.
-Most recently he has relocated to Detroit to follow his wife Dr. Brittany Carter-Snell back to her hometown and has joined the anesthesia department at the Children’s Hospital of Michigan.
-He now serves as a staff pediatric anesthesiologist and the Director of Sedation Services at CHM and at the WSU School of Medicine.
+Most recently he has relocated to Detroit to follow his wife Dr. Brittany Carter-Snell back to her hometown.
+Dr. Snell serves as Chief of the Department of Pediatric Anesthesia at the Children’s Hospital of Michigan.